mohamedgh16/Getting-started-with-game-development-using-windows-forms/README.md

             if (Col1.BackColor == cool1.BackColor && Col2.BackColor == cool2.BackColor && Col3.BackColor == cool3.BackColor && Col4.BackColor == cool4.BackColor)
                 w = 4;
 ```
-After that we will use the w counter to determine how many black hint buttons will glow, and if its 4 then you have won the game!
+After that, we will use the w counter to determine how many black hint buttons will glow, and if it's 4 then you have won the game!

 ```c#
 if (w == 1)